Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/_pages/frontpage.md

 <img src="https://github.com/Machine-Learning-in-Glaciology-Workshop/Machine-Learning-in-Glaciology-Workshop.github.io/blob/master/assets/imgs/finse_banner_2024.png?raw=true" width="700">

 The 3rd Machine Learning in Glaciology Workshop will be held from 6 - 12 September 2024 at the [Finse Alpine Research Center](https://www.finse.uio.no/) in Norway.
 The station is located near the Hardangerjøkulen Ice Cap with one of the outlet glaciers only 1-2 km away.
 The workshop is designed to connect researchers at all career stages who are interested in the intersection of glaciology and machine learning.
-This workshop is targeted towards researchers/students who already have basic to medium programming and machine learning skills and want to increase their skills in machine learning related to glaciology.
+It is targeted towards scientists who already have basic to medium programming and machine learning skills and want to increase their skills in machine learning related to glaciology.
 This workshop is primarily project based.
 You can learn more about the projects on the [projects page](projects.md).
 All the lecture materials are gathered in a [Jupyter Book](https://machine-learning-in-glaciology-workshop.github.io/Lecture-materials/README.html), which is being updated iteratively with participant's feedback.
 Participants may also design their own project based on own ideas and data in collaboration with the instructors and other participants in a “hackathon-type” fashion.
 <br>

 # Application